House (TV series): Production team

 House was a co-production of Heel and Toe Films, Shore Z Productions, and Bad Hat Harry Productions in association with Universal Network Television for Fox.
-Paul Attanasio and Katie Jacobs, the heads of Heel and Toe Films; David Shore, the head of Shore Z Productions; and Bryan Singer, the head of Bad Hat Harry Productions, were executive producers of the program for its entirety.
+Paul Attanasio and Katie Jacobs, the heads of Heel and Toe Films; David Shore, the head of Shore Z Productions; and Bryan Singer, the head of Bad Hat Harry Productions, were executive producers of the series for its entirety.
 Lawrence Kaplow, Peter Blake, and Thomas L. Moran joined the staff as writers at the beginning of the first season after the making of the pilot episode.
 Writers Doris Egan, Sara Hess, Russel Friend, and Garrett Lerner joined the team at the start of season two.
 Friend and Lerner, who are business partners, had been offered positions when the series launched, but turned the opportunity down.
 After observing the show's success, they accepted when Jacobs offered them jobs again the following year.
 Writers Eli Attie and Sean Whitesell joined the show at the start of season four; Attie would stay on the show's writing staff through the series finale, which he co-wrote.
 From the beginning of season four, Moran, Friend, and Lerner were credited as executive producers on the series, joining Attanasio, Jacobs, Shore, and Singer.
 Hugh Laurie was credited as an executive producer for the second and third episodes of season five.

 Shore was House's showrunner.
-Through the end of the sixth season, more than two dozen writers had contributed to the program.
+Through the end of the sixth season, more than two dozen writers had contributed to the series.
 The most prolific were Kaplow (18 episodes), Blake (17), Shore (16), Friend (16), Lerner (16), Moran (14), and Egan (13).
 The show's most prolific directors through its first six seasons were Deran Sarafian (22 episodes), who was not involved in season six, and Greg Yaitanes (17).
 Of the more than three dozen other directors who have worked on the series, only David Straiton directed as many as 10 episodes through the sixth season.
 Hugh Laurie directed the 17th episode of season six, "Lockdown".
 Elan Soltes was the visual effects supervisor since the show began.
 Lisa Sanders, an assistant clinical professor of medicine at the Yale School of Medicine, was a technical advisor to the series.
 She writes the "Diagnosis" column that inspired House's premise.
 According to Shore, "[T]hree different doctors ... check everything we do".
-Bobbin Bergstrom, a registered nurse, was the program's on-set medical adviser.
+Bobbin Bergstrom, a registered nurse, was the series' on-set medical advisor.